Becoming Madame Mao

-Becoming Madame Mao is a historical novel by Anchee Min detailing the life of Jiang Qing.
+Becoming Madame Mao is a historical novel by Anchee Min detailing the life of Jiang Qing (spelled in the novel as "Jiang Ching").
 She became Madame Mao after her marriage to Mao Zedong.
 In this story Min tries to cast a sympathetic light on one of the most controversial political figures in the People's Republic of China.

 Plot summary

+The novel starts with the main character's suicide, before moving on to her early childhood.

 Madame Mao is born to a very poor family around 1910 (early enough to have had her feet bound although due to a severe infection the bindings were taken off).
 She has an abusive father who kicks her and her concubine mother out of the house at an early age.
 Her mother ends up as a concubine and servant and the young 'Madame Mao' runs away to her grandparents.
 Anchee Min, the author, seems to attribute a lot of Madame Mao's later actions to her childhood—and that a lot of her incessant claims to power actually come from a need to be desired and to feel close to Mao rather than a deep need for power herself.
 Madame Mao's dream is to become an actress but she only achieves mediocre success.
 Using the stage name Lan Ping, she spends a few years in Shandong province (where she becomes a Communist due to a lover of hers) and then Shanghai.
 In Shanghai she had some success in playing Nora in Henrik Ibsen's A Doll's House, and the author clearly parallels Nora's strength and inability to be controlled with Lan Ping's strong personality and need to be in control and the center of attention.
 The play is closed down since it is perceived to be too subversive by the authorities.
 She even ends up in prison for a short time but is released after signing a document denouncing Communism.
 After what seems like a string of rejections as well as a few serious lovers and two husbands, she travels to Yan'an, Mao's revolutionary base, to become part of his movement.
 The book does not offer much explanation for the switch from actress to countryside revolutionary except that she certainly had been involved in revolutionary elements (anti-Japanese plays, etc.) and that with the absence of work as an actress she did not have many options.
 Also, joining the Communist revolution seemed to be a common choice for young discontented students and others in their 20s.